ClamChauder/cse15l-lab-reports/LabReport1.md

 $ cat lecture1
 cat: lecture1: No such file or directory
 ```
 Using the `cat` command with a directory as an argument will indicate whether the argument directory exists inside the current working directory.
-The `lecture1` directory exists within the home directory, but not within itself, therefore the output makes sense and is not an error.
+The `lecture1` directory exists within the home directory, but not within itself, therefore using `cat lecture1` while inside the `lecture1` directory yields an error.

 With a file as an argument:
 Absolute path: `/c/Users/bchau/lecture1`